-But the Second Empire was the appeal to French chauvinism, was the demand for the restoration of the frontiers of the First Empire, which had been lost in 1814, or at least those of the First Republic.
-A French empire within the frontiers of the old monarchy and, in fact, within the even more amputated frontiers of 1815-such a thing was impossible for any length of time.
-Hence the necessity for occasional wars and extensions of frontiers.
-But no extension of frontiers was so dazzling to the imagination of the French chauvinists as the extension to the German left bank of the Rhine.
-One square mile on the Rhine was more to them than ten in the Alps or anywhere else.
-Given the Second Empire, the demand for the restoration of the left bank of the Rhine, either all at once or piecemeal, was merely a question of time.
-The time came with the Austro-Prussian War of 1866; cheated of the anticipated "territorial compensation" by Bismarck and by his own over-cunning, hesitant policy, there was now nothing left for Napoleon but war, which broke out in 1870 and drove him first to Sedan, and thence to Wilhelmshöhe.
-2
+But the Second Empire was the appeal to Frenci Chauvinism, the demand for the restoration of the frontiers of the First Empire, which had been lost in 1814, or at least those of the First Republic.
+A French Empire within the frontiers of the old monarchy and, in fact, within the even more amputated frontiers of 1815-such a thing was impossible for any long duration of time.
+Hence the necessity for brief wars and the extension of frontiers.
+But no extension of frontiers was so dazzling to the inagination of the French Chauvinists as the extension which vould take in the German left bank of the Rhine.
+One square nile on the Rhine was more to them than ten in the Alps or anywhere else.
+Given the Second Empire, the demand for the restoration to France of the left bank of the Rhine, either all at once or by degrees, was merely a question of time.
+The time came with the Prusso-Austrian war of 1866; swindled by Bismack and by his own over-cunning, vacillating policy in regard to the expected "territorial compensation," there was now nothing left for Napoleon but war, which broke out in 1870 and drove him first to Sedan, and thence to Wilhelmshohe.

-The necessary consequence was the Paris Revolution of September 4, 1870.
-The Empire collapsed like a house of cards, and the republic was again proclaimed.
-But the enemy was standing at the gates; the armies of the Empire were either hopelessly encircled at Metz or held captive in Germany.
-In this emergency the people allowed the Paris deputies to the former legislative body to constitute themselves into a "Government of National Defence."
-This was the more readily conceded, since, for the purposes of defence, all Parisians capable of bearing arms had enrolled in the National Guard and were armed, so that now the workers constituted a great majority.
-But very soon the antagonism between the almost completely bourgeois government and the armed proletariat broke into open conflict.
-On October 31, workers' battalions stormed the Town Hall and captured part of the membership of the government.
-Treachery, the government's direct breach of its undertakings, and the intervention of some petty-bourgeois battalions set them free again, and in order not to occasion the outbreak of civil war inside a city besieged by a foreign military power, the former government was left in office.
+The inevitable result was the Paris Revolution of September 4th, 1870.
+The Empire collapsed like a house of cards, and the Republic was again proclaimed.
+But the enemy was standing at the gates; the armies of the Empire were either hopelessly beleaguered in Metz or held captive in Germany.
+In this dire situation the people allowed the Paris deputies to the former legislative body to constitute themselves into a "Government of National Defence."
+They were the more ready to allow this because, for the purposes of defence, all Parisians capable of bearing arms had enrolled in the National Guard and were armed, so that now the workers constituted a great majority.
+But almost at once the antagonism between the almost completely bourgeois government and the armed proletariat broke into open conflict.
+On October 31st workers' battalions stormed the town hall, and captured some members of the government.
+Treachery, the government's breach of its undertakings, and the intervention of some petty bourgeois battalions set them free again, and in order not to occasion the outbreak of civil war inside a city which was already beleaguered by foreign armies, they left the former government in office.